jjguitart/DownloadSort/README.md

 # DownloadSort
-This script just sort the download folder when executed.
+This script just sort the current folder when executed.